 Results showed that men who had undergone prostatectomy reported more impotence and incontinence; men who received radiation therapy reported more bowel dysfunction; and men who received active monitoring reported the lowest levels of these adverse effects.
 In general, differences decreased over the 6 years that data were collected.
 Overall, mental and physical health did not differ by treatment.

 Various methods to improve prostate-specific antigen (PSA) testing in early cancer detection have been developed (see below).
 The proportion of men who have abnormal PSA test results that revert to normal after 1 year is high (65%–83%, depending on the method).
 This is likely because of a substantial biological or other variability in PSA levels in individual men.
 Several variables can affect PSA levels.
-Besides normal biological fluctuations that appear to occur,[1,2] pharmaceuticals such as finasteride (which reduces PSA by approximately 50%) and over-the-counter agents such as PC-SPES (an herbal agent that appears to have estrogenic effects) can affect PSA levels.[3,4] Some authors have suggested that ejaculation and digital rectal exam (DRE) can also affect PSA levels, but subsequent examination of these variables have found that they do not have a clinically important effect on PSA.
+Besides normal biological fluctuations that appear to occur,[1,2] pharmaceuticals such as finasteride (which reduces PSA by approximately 50%) and over-the-counter agents such as PC-SPES (an herbal agent that appears to have estrogenic effects) can affect PSA levels.[3,4] Some authors have suggested that ejaculation and digital rectal exam (DRE) can also affect PSA levels, but subsequent examination of these variables has found that they do not have a clinically important effect on PSA.

 Complexed PSA and Percent-Free PSA